 HFT 4493C Food Service Computer Systems (3).
 Study of computer systems in the restaurant and food service industry.
 The student is required to implement a simulated restaurant including personnel files, daily management, menu explosion and analysis, and inventory tracking.
 A research project will be assigned.
-Prerequisite: HFT 3423 or permission of the instructor.

-HFT 4502 Role of Market Research in Visitor Industry (3).
+HFT 4502 Marketing Research in the Hospitality Industry (3).
 Fundamental research methods for tourism industry: data collection, analysis, write-up, and presentation.
 Emphasis placed on research implication relevant to management and problem solving.
-Prerequisite: HFT 3509.

 HFT 4503L Hospitality Marketing Management Laboratory (2).
 An experiential course that allows students within a team to apply ideas, theories and techniques of management to real-world business challenges (may be repeated for up to 6 credits).
 Prerequisite: HFT 3521.

 HFT 4504 Hospitality and Tourism on the Internet (3).
 This course provides working knowledge of the structure of the internet and web site hosting.
 Current principles of online marketing are examined in detail.
-Prerequisites: HFT 3503 or permission of the instructor.
+Prerequisite: Consent of instructor.
+HFT 4508 Group Business Sales and Services (3).
+Examines the practices of selling and servicing space by hotels, convention centers, arenas/halls to convention and events producers.
+Includes how to reach, sell and service these important groups and people.